 We know that the initial decision to use heroin may have been voluntary, but changes in an addicted person’s brain take place over time, which makes it extremely difficult for them to stop using on their own.

 There’s a common misconception that if addicts were somehow stronger or had more willpower, then they would be able to stop using.
-This mistaken belief doesn’t take into account the strong hold that an addiction can have on a suffering individual.
+This mistaken belief doesn’t take into account the stronghold that addiction can have on a suffering individual.
 In 2013, 9.4 percent of the US population (24.6 million people) used an illicit drug within the past month, according to statistics released by the National Survey on Drug Use and Health (NSDUH).
 The survey results indicated that 517,000 people had a dependence or abuse issue with heroin.

 While addicted individuals suffer immensely, possession of heroin is a crime under federal and state laws.
 The exact definition of the crime depends on the state.
-For example, in Virginia a person does not have to be found with the heroin directly on their person to be considered “in possession of” the drug.
+For example, in Virginia, a person does not have to be found with the heroin directly on their person to be considered “in possession of” the drug.
 If police discover heroin in a location where a person has exclusive access to it — such as the backseat of a car they own — it could be considered possession.
 If a large enough quantity of the drug is found on a person, the prosecutor may conclude that they were intending to distribute or traffic the drug, and the penalties will be much more severe.

 The Issue of Sending Addicts to Jail

 No one would reasonably argue that people guilty of heroin trafficking do not deserve to spend time in prison.
 Existing laws have strict punishments for those found guilty of crimes that include distributing drugs.
 Most offenders sent to jail are not found guilty of the more serious crime of trafficking.
-Eighty percent of convictions related to drug related crimes are sentenced for possession.
+Eighty percent of convictions related to drug-related crimes are sentenced for possession.

-In many instances mandatory sentences are used, which means the judge can’t consider the facts of the case when determining how to sentence a person accused of a crime in court.
+In many instances, mandatory sentences are used, which means the judge can’t consider the facts of the case when determining how to sentence a person accused of a crime in court.
 A guilty verdict means the judge is required to sentence an offender to a minimum stay in jail or prison — depending on the state.
 In some instances, a fine must be levied as well.

 A stigma exists around addiction, and politicians and law enforcement officials want to ensure that people who break the law are punished — and tough punishments are often preferred.
 Heroin is classified as a Schedule 1 controlled substance, meaning it has no medical use and a high potential for abuse.